perfectspr/llm-leaderboard/results/openchat.md

 ```

 ### Received Answer
-Here's a simple bash script that will create 10 text files named A1.txt through A10.txt:
+Here is a simple bash script that creates 10 text files named A1.txt through A10.txt:

 ```bash
 #!/bin/bash